Intellia Therapeutics Inc. (NTLA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for NTLA is $94.81, which is $59.25 above than the current price.
-The public float for NTLA is 75.75M, and at present, short sellers hold a 10.70% of that float.
-The average trading volume of NTLA on March 23, 2023 was 1.17M shares.
+The average price predicted for Intellia Therapeutics Inc. (NTLA) by analysts is $94.81, which is $59.25 above the current market price.
+The public float for NTLA is 75.75M, and at present, short sellers hold a 10.41% of that float.
+On March 28, 2023, the average trading volume of NTLA was 1.17M shares.

 NTLA’s Market Performance

-The stock of Intellia Therapeutics Inc. (NTLA) has seen a -9.12% decrease in the past week, with a -1.20% drop in the past month, and a 3.37% gain in the past quarter.
-The volatility ratio for the week is 5.06%, and the volatility levels for the past 30 days are at 5.74% for NTLA.
-The simple moving average for the last 20 days is -6.51% for NTLA stock, with a simple moving average of -25.63% for the last 200 days.
+NTLA’s stock has seen a -2.93% decrease for the week, with a -1.56% drop in the past month and a 2.99% gain in the past quarter.
+The volatility ratio for the week is 6.04%, and the volatility levels for the past 30 days are at 5.78% for Intellia Therapeutics Inc. The simple moving average for the last 20 days is -6.15% for NTLA stock, with a simple moving average of -25.44% for the last 200 days.

 Analysts’ Opinion of NTLA